jusvarrr/ESP-control-over-Tuya/README.md

 # ESP Control over Tuya IoT Cloud
 This project involves creating a process on an OpenWRT-based router to control a microcontroller via Tuya Cloud.
-The process interacts with another process (missing here for now) that controls an ESP device through a serial port.
+The process interacts with another process that controls an ESP device through a serial port.
 The "Ubus" system facilitates inter-process communication.
 This allows for switching the microcontroller's contacts on and off, retrieving sensor data (e.g., from a "DHT" sensor), and listing connected devices.

-!WARNING: the project is missing one more package responsible for creating a process for comminication with Tuya

 ## Functional Requirements